Steph375/PawnsGame/README.md

 ## Source Organization
 * The **src** directory contains:
-  * A **model** package that contains the game's model and classes and interfaces that enable it's implementation.
+  * A **model** package that contains the game's model and classes and interfaces that enable its implementation.
   * A **view** package that contains the game's textual view.
   * A **PawnsBoard** class that contains a main method demonstrating gameplay.